-- (1) Auxiliary lanes are typically the same width as the adjacent travel lane. - (2) Table values for right turn lanes may be reduced by 1 foot when a bicycle keyhole is present. - (3) Median turn lanes should not exceed 15 feet in width. - (4) For high-speed curbed roadways, 11-foot minimum lane widths are allowed for the following: - Dual left turn lanes - Single left turn lanes at directional median openings. - (5) For RRR Projects, 9-foot right turn lanes on very low speed roadways (design speed ≤ 35 mph) are allowed.
+- (1) Table values for right turn lanes may be reduced by 1 foot when a bicycle keyhole is present. - (2) Median turn lanes should not exceed 15 feet in width. - (3) For high-speed curbed roadways, 11-foot minimum lane widths are allowed for the following: - (a) Dual left turn lanes. - (b) Single left turn lanes at directional median openings. - (4) For RRR projects, 9-foot right-turn lanes are allowed on very low-speed roadways (Design Speed ≤ 35 mph).

-Two-way Left Turn Lanes:
+Two-Way Left-Turn Lanes:

-- (1) Two-way left turn lanes are typically one foot wider than the adjacent travel lanes. - (2) For RRR Projects, the values in the table may be reduced by 1-foot.
+For RRR projects, the values in the table may be reduced by 1-foot.